haskell/cabal/doc/cabal-commands.rst

     ``STATE`` formats: Unix timestamps (e.g. ``@1474732068``),
     ISO8601 UTC timestamps (e.g. ``2016-09-24T17:47:48Z``), or ``HEAD``
     (default).
+    This determines which package versions are available as well as which ``.cabal`` file revision is selected (unless ``--pristine`` is used).

 .. option:: --pristine

     Unpacks the pristine tarball, i.e. disregarding any Hackage revision.

+.. option:: -d, --destdir=PATH

+    Where to place the package source, defaults to (a subdirectory of) the current directory.

+.. option:: --only-package-description, --package-description-only

+    Unpack the original pristine tarball, rather than updating the ``.cabal`` file with the latest revision from the package archive.

 .. _command-group-config: